auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 Every option was on the table, so I started reaching out to my network to explore each of them, and during this process I came to the conclusion that the best option was to join an established tooling vendor who already had a significant reach.
 This narrowed down my search, and after many interesting conversations with the majority of the browser and tooling vendors, I’m happy to announce that I’ll be **joining Microsoft as a Program Manager with a focus on DevTools and Remote Debugging**.

-In my role I’m going to focus on the overall web development workflow, that in real-life involves multiple tools from many vendors.
+In my role I’m going to focus on the overall web development workflow, which in real-life involves multiple tools from many vendors.
 My mission is to unbreak our daily [web development workflow](/blog/2013/05/21/our-web-development-workflow-is-completely-broken/), make it simpler and more efficient.
 When looking at the modern workflow I think there’s room for much improvement, as I don’t think our existing tooling has managed to solve some of the most fundamental issues, that I’m seeing developers face each and every day.

 I’m really excited to be joining [Microsoft](https://microsoft.com), who I think, after many years of unfocus, have re-invented itself under [Satya Nadella’s](https://en.wikipedia.org/wiki/Satya_Nadella) leadership, by finding it’s roots of focusing on empowering people to build things.